Lloyd, Edward W.

 Location on 25 June 1876: With Custer's column

-An Engineer from the Forest of Dean
+An Engineer from Gloucestershire

 - Lloyd was sent to the St Louis Depot and transferred to the 7th Cavalry, Company I, at Fort Totten, Dakota Territory, under the command of Captain Myles Keogh.
 He joined his new bunkies there on 22 October 1873 before winter had settled in.

 - In the summer of 1874 he was with his company which formed part of the military escort for the Northern Boundary Commission survey party, which was charged with marking the boundary (49th parallel) between the United States and Canada.

 - Lloyd was killed with Custer’s column on the first day of the Battle of the Little Big Horn and he is listed as E. W. LLOYD on the battle monument.

 - The Final Statement of Private Edward W. Lloyd signed by Captain Henry J. Nowlan, Commanding Company, at Fort Abraham Lincoln on 5 December 1876.

 - For retained pay under act of May 15, 1872 … $8.83